This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Will this same recipe work with a fruit besides what’s used?

 A crisp or a crumble can be made with any fruit.
-The one thing to remember is the sugar and thickening agent, cornstarch, in this recipe will need to be adjusted depending on the fruit.
+The one thing to remember is that the sugar and thickening agent, cornstarch, in this recipe will need to be adjusted depending on the fruit.

 How long does this crumble last once baked?